ecobee/release-buddy/README.md

 			"name": "Release Buddy", // Replace with any name.
 			"email": "no-reply@ecobee.com" // Replace with email of your choice.
 		}
-	}
+	},
+	"confluenceSettings": {
+		"enabled": true, // enable/disable the confluence notifier "space": "12345", // Replace with your preferred confluence space "parentId": "12345" // A null value will cause the page to be added under the space's home page }
 }
 ```